 (b) Criteria for assessing penalties.
-DADS assesses administrative penalties in accordance with the schedule of appropriate and graduated penalties established in this section.
+HHSC assesses administrative penalties in accordance with the schedule of appropriate and graduated penalties established in this section.

 (1) The schedule of appropriate and graduated penalties for each violation is based on the following criteria: